allain/piff/README.md

 # compile ./file.piff to ./file.php
 piff ./file.piff

-# compile all piff files in a directory
+# compile all piff files in a directory (even if compilation doesn't appear to be needed)
-piff path/to/dir/
+piff path/to/dir/ --force

 # watch a directory and compile any .piff file that needs it
 piff path/to/dir --watch